xthemadgenius/btcrec-cli/docs/Usage_Examples/2020-10-06_Multi-GPU_with_vastai/Multi-GPU_with_vastai.md

 Once you are happy with your tokenlist and BTCRecover command, you can run it on a server.

-In this example, we want to use at least 40 GPUs, so need to have at least 10 threads per server and use the worker command to spread the load.
+In this example, we want to use at 40 GPUs (for the sake of illustration), so need to have at least 10 threads per server and use the worker command to spread the load.
 If you want to save money and try and use "interruptable" instances, or make sure that you don't lose your progress if your run out of credit and the instance pauses you can use autosave files via the autosave parameter.

 We will also just copy/paste the token file using Nano.